At a glance

 Coral reefs, for example, protect the islands, attract tourists from around the world, and nurture the archipelago's world class fisheries and biodiversity.
 But these reefs are increasingly threatened by rising sea surface temperatures and changes to the ocean's chemistry.

-The Indian Ocean nation is taking action to counter the negative impacts of global warming, in terms of both practical actions on the ground and within the framework of international processes.
+The Indian Ocean nation is taking action to counter the negative impacts of global warming, in terms of both practical action on the ground and within the framework of international processes.